Arable vs Climate FieldView

 - Historical Data Trends — Access to past sensor data for analysis

-- Equipment Connectivity — Integrate with multiple farming tools.
+- Equipment Connectivity — Connects with multiple farm equipment brands for data collection

 - Provides precise, real-time environmental and crop data